IMSIK/sakai-nuxt-starter-template/README.md

 The Sakai-Nuxt Starter is a port of the [Sakai Vue](https://github.com/primefaces/sakai-vue) template, tailored for Nuxt.js applications.
 It features a customized sidebar that replaces the default one, aiming to provide a more intuitive navigation experience.

 **Note:** As this is a starter kit, it does not include certain configurations, such as the ability to change the color palette like the original Sakai Vue template.
-These features are planned for the official **Sakai Plus** template, which is currently under development.
+These features are planned for the official **Sora 空** template, which is currently under development.

 ## Features